Diagnostic Examination: Composition & Musicology

-The Diagnostic Examination is administered to all entering students once a year during exam week at the end of the fall semester.
-This exam is intended to ascertain the entering student’s level of musicianship skills, and identify areas in need of practice.
-This information helps the faculty to prepare students adequately for careers in teaching and research.
+The Diagnostic Exam is advisory and is administered to all entering students once a year during exam week at the end of the fall semester.
+This exam is intended to ascertain the student’s musicianship skills and identify areas needing remedial work.
+This information helps the faculty prepare students for careers in music teaching and research.
 All students must take the entire exam once.
-Each portion of the exam will be graded on a Pass/Fail basis.
-Those students who fail any part of the exam will have the option to retake the failed sections the following year.
-Depending on the result, the student may be advised on a course of action that will remedy these weaknesses, e.g., in case of serious deficiencies, no-credit participation in an undergraduate course or private tutoring.
+Each portion of the exam is graded on a Pass/Fail basis.
+Students who fail any part of the exam have the option to retake the failed sections the following year.
+Depending on the result, the student may be advised to take remedial actions, e.g., no-credit participation in an undergraduate course or private tutoring by a faculty member.
 Retakes are strongly encouraged but not mandatory.

 1. Realization at the keyboard of figured bass, recitatives, and jazz-standard lead sheets.

 2. Score reading at the keyboard; typical passages include the slow movements of string quartets and symphonies.

 3. Singing; students are encouraged, but not required, to use solfège.

 For parts 1, 2, and 3 (keyboard, score reading, and singing): Music for these parts is given to students at the beginning of semester 1.
 The student receives ten exercises for each category that should be prepared in advance for the exam at the end of the semester.
 During the exam, the student chooses one exercise from each category, the committee chooses one from each category, and the committee reserves the option to have the student sightread an exercise from each category.